PipedreamHQ/pipedream/docs/docs/workspaces/sso/README.md

 1. Navigate to the [Verified Domains](https://pipedream.com/settings/domains) section of your workspace settings
 2. Enter the domain you'd like to use for SSO (for example, `example.com`), then click **Add Domain**
 3. You'll see a modal with instructions for adding a `TXT` record in the DNS configuration for your domain
-4. Sometimes the DNS changes can take up to 72 hours to propagate.
+4. DNS changes may take between a few minutes and up to 72 hours to propagate.
 Once they're live, click the **Verify** button for the domain you've entered.
 5. Once Pipedream verifies the `TXT` record, we'll show a green checkmark on the domain

 ![Verified Domains](https://res.cloudinary.com/pipedreamin/image/upload/v1699938431/verified-domains_qcjpnb.png)